 Commercial Truck Accidents Can Be Fatal

 When a car, SUV or any other passenger vehicle is involved in a collision with a larger commercial truck, the injuries are often severe and often deadly for the occupants of the smaller vehicle.
 This is due to the vulnerability of the passengers in the smaller vehicle.
 A commercial delivery truck can weigh more than 20 times the weight of an average passenger vehicle, plus they are much taller and have higher ground clearance.
 Because of their size, trucks take much longer to bring to a stop, and their momentum can be crushing to smaller venerable vehicle.
-A collision with a truck would likely leave the smaller vehicle occupants with catastrophic personal injury and possibly accidental death.
+A collision with a business truck would likely leave the smaller vehicle occupants with catastrophic personal injury and possibly accidental death.

 Dangerous Driving Habits Can Lead to Commercial Vehicle Accidents

-Companies like UPS, FedEx, Walmart and Amazon are scrambling to keep up with the demand of increased online orders, which means that their drivers are out there on our highways and in our neighborhoods rushing to meet tougher deadlines and quotas.
+Companies like UPS, FedEx, Walmart and Amazon are scrambling to keep up with the shipping demand of increased online orders, which means that their drivers are out there on our highways and in our neighborhoods rushing to meet tougher deadlines and quotas.
 Dangerous driving behaviors like distracted driving, aggressive driving and drowsy driving have been proven to lead to truck accidents.

-- Distracted Driving – This is the leading cause of car accidents and truck accidents in Massachusetts.
+- Distracted Driving – This is the leading cause of car accidents and commercial truck accidents in Ma.
 Truckers spend hours on end sitting behind the wheel driving their rig, so the temptation to look at things like social media and text messaging often arise through boredom or the need to multitask;

 - Trucker Fatigue – Truckers’ routes often include hundreds of miles, which can wear on even the most experienced drivers.
 Drowsy driving can be just as dangerous as drunk driving.
 In order to prevent driver fatigue or drowsy driving, there are federal regulations which limit the amount of time a commercial truck driver can log driving per week;